Write Your Own HTML Elements (And When to Use Shadow DOM)

 Further Reading

-- MDN: Using custom elements — reference documentation
+- MDN: Using custom elements — Reference documentation

-- MDN: Using shadow DOM — deep dive on encapsulation
+- MDN: Using shadow DOM — Deep dive on encapsulation

 Markdown-exit is a modern, TypeScript-based Markdown parser and renderer that extends markdown-it with asynchronous rendering, plugin support, and full TypeScript type safety. ↩︎